 When investigations should follow the Investigation Guide

 Institutions should ensure their processes for investigating potential breaches of the 2018 Code align, as far as possible, with the Investigation Guide.
 Ultimately, institutions must ensure that the processes they use to manage and investigate potential breaches of the 2018 Code are procedurally fair and do not hinder the timely implementation of all corrective actions.
-Current or ongoing investigations should follow existing institutional policies.

 How institutions report potential breaches of the Code to NHMRC

 NHMRC has released the NHMRC Research Integrity and Misconduct Policy (the Integrity Policy) to replace the NHMRC policy on misconduct related to NHMRC funding (2016).
 The Integrity Policy is effective from 1 July 2019.

 Complaints or concerns received by an institution on or after 1 July 2019 should be managed and investigated consistently with the 2018 Code and the Guide to Managing and Investigating Potential Breaches of the Australian Code for the Responsible Conduct of Research, 2018 (the Investigation Guide).